sofiallende/sofiallende.github.io/_portfolio/portfolio-1.md

 NEMO-SI3 model
 ---

-We aim here to assess the ability of the mixing turbulent kinetic energy scheme to reproduce the upper ocean and sea ice properties along the Arctic Ocean. <be>
+We aim here to assess the ability of the mixing turbulent kinetic energy scheme to reproduce the upper ocean and sea ice properties along the Arctic Ocean.
 We use the NEMO-SI3 general circulation model forced by ERA-5 reanalysis.

 <img src="/images/nemo_EXP_contorl_mldnorth_spatial19702021_septmars.png" width="400">